Documentation Index

 OpenAI

-openai-default requires both the API base URL and model capability policy.
+openai-default requires the API base URL.

 Use the openai-default block from integration-targets.json as your starting point.
 That block defines: